percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-08).md

 ### Backups and schedules

-- [EVEREST-1092](https://perconadev.atlassian.net/browse/EVEREST-1092) - Starting with Percona Everest 1.1.0, you cannot initiate an on-demand backup while another backup is still in progress.
-This approach is designed to maintain the integrity of the backup data and reduce any potential impact on the database performance.
+- [EVEREST-1092](https://perconadev.atlassian.net/browse/EVEREST-1092) - Starting with Percona Everest 1.1.0, you can no longer initiate an on-demand backup while another backup is in progress.
+This change helps maintain data integrity and minimizes potential impact on database performance.

-- [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) - Starting with Percona Everest 1.1.0, you cannot use more than three different backup storages for PostgreSQL, including those used in existing backup schedules.
-This ensures that we can properly restore the backups.
+- [EVEREST-1220](https://perconadev.atlassian.net/browse/EVEREST-1220) -  In Percona Everest 1.1.0, you're limited to using a maximum of three different backup storages for PostgreSQL, including those used in existing backup schedules.
+This restriction ensures reliable backup restoration.

-- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **Deleting** state that will persist until all resources belonging to that backup are removed.
+- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **Deleting** state that remains active until all resources associated with the backup are fully removed.

 - [EVEREST-1214](https://perconadev.atlassian.net/browse/EVEREST-1214) - We've made it easier to manage backup schedules by removing the restriction on deleting PostgreSQL schedules.